autopkg/seansgm-recipes/README.md

 #AutoPkg Recipes for LANrev (formerly Absolute Manage)

-I will update this page shortly with correct info

-Absolute Manage have provided a guide to [install](http://forums.absolute.com/kb.php?a=1062&hilit=autopkg)

 For information on AutoPkg please read the [wiki](https://github.com/autopkg/autopkg/wiki/Getting-Started)

-To add the packages into Absolute you will require [AbsoluteManageExport](https://github.com/tburgin/AbsoluteManageExport)
+~~Absolute Manage have provided a guide to [install](http://forums.absolute.com/kb.php?a=1062&hilit=autopkg)~~

+## For Anyone New
+[LANrevImporter](https://github.com/jbaker10/LANrevImporter) is required to upload packages into your LANrev database and "LANrev Admin.app" needs to be running and signed in with a user who has permissions to add payloads and packages.
+See the LANrevImporter page for more details.

+## For Those Transitioning

+The Absolute recipes have been duplicated to allow for the transition to LANrev.
+Any future changes required will only be reflected in the newer LANrev recipes.
+Please adopt these newer LANrev recipes.
+Although the Absolute recipes are still in this repo, they will be deleted at some point.
+Please ensure you change any override recipes to point to each new ParentRecipe.

+[AbsoluteManageExport](https://github.com/tburgin/AbsoluteManageExport) has been replaced with [LANrevImporter](https://github.com/jbaker10/LANrevImporter).

+Although you can continue to use AbsoluteManageExport, new features will only be added to LANrevImporter and if there is any deprecated code in AbsoluteManageExport, it will not be updated.

+## Recipes

 All these recipes require a parent.
 Look at the ParentRecipe key in the file.
-For example, Firefox.Absolute.recipe
+For example, Firefox.LANrev.recipe

         <key>ParentRecipe</key>
         <string>com.github.autopkg.pkg.Firefox_EN</string>

 Alternatively, you can get parent info running:

-        autopkg info Firefox.Absolute
+        autopkg info Firefox.LANrev

 which in turn will show all parents

-    Recipe file path:    /Volumes/DATA/autopkg/Recipes/Absolute/Firefox.Absolute.recipe
+    Recipe file path:    /Volumes/DATA/autopkg/Recipes/LANrev/Firefox.LANrev.recipe
     Parent recipe(s):    /Volumes/DATA/autopkg/RecipeRepos/com.github.autopkg.recipes/Mozilla/Firefox.pkg.recipe
                          /Volumes/DATA/autopkg/RecipeRepos/com.github.autopkg.recipes/Mozilla/Firefox.download.recipe